rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ![Fast travel secret destination](/assets/images/pwn-adventure/fast-travel-secret.png)

-We can insert these two desintation names in the function to see if it is working.
+We can insert these two destination names in the function to see if it is working.
 The only missing information is this small number associated with each destination.
 By comparing each value to the known destination, we understand that it corresponds to the length of the destination name (in hexadecimal).
 We can then deduce the value that we need to provide for our two secret destination attempts.

 | Value		| Destination		|
 | -----		| -----------		|